 Foster Grandparents are volunteers who provide one-on-one mentoring, tutoring, and support to children.
 Foster Grandparents are role models, mentors, and friends to children at risk or children with special needs.

 This intergenerational program is mutually beneficial to the senior volunteers and to the students they serve.
 Foster Grandparents mentor school-aged children to increase their positive behavior and accelerate their reading level.
 The program also enhances the quality of life of our senior volunteers by keeping them active and engaged in their community.

 - The program provides a way for volunteers age 55 and older to stay active by serving children and youth in their communities.
 Studies have shown that when seniors stay active, they feel a greater sense of purpose and live longer.

 - Foster Grandparents is a program of the Corporation for National and Community Service.
 Seniors who fall within income guidelines can receive a tax-free stipend for the hours worked (up to a maximum of 20 hours per week) and mileage reimbursement.

-- For the fiscal year ending June 30, 2016, there were 84 Foster Grandparents who provided 72,863 hours of mentoring, tutoring and friendship to approximately 740 children at 28 stations, including low-performing public schools, hospitals, daycare centers and Head Start centers.
+- For the fiscal year ending June 30, 2017, there were 89 Foster Grandparents who provided 70,000 hours of mentoring, tutoring and friendship to 378 children at 30 stations, including low-performing public schools, daycare centers and Head Start centers.

-For more information, call 803.252.7734 or email Foster Grandparent and Senior Companion Program Director Beverly Brandt at email@example.com.
+For more information, call 803-252-7734 or email Foster Grandparent Coordinator Larrisa McDowell at email@example.com.